arcus/dart_orientation/orientation/orientation2.md

 - measuring **effectiveness** of the program, including the opportunity to examine effects individually within learner clusters and interactions between clusters and content
 - developing best practice recommendations for **accessible and inclusive** online technical teaching materials

+## Pilot project

+You are part of our **pilot program**.
+This is not yet an active research project (we'll be starting that next year), but your responses are invaluable in helping us hone our instrumentation and methods.

+We're depending on you to let us know if you have feedback (positive or negative) on any part of the program: <dart@chop.edu>

+**Thank you!!**

 ## Clustering Analysis